SparkofSpike/CSExtensions/README.md

 [![CrackShot](https://img.shields.io/badge/CrackShot-Required-red)](https://www.spigotmc.org/resources/48399)
 [![MythicMobs](https://img.shields.io/badge/MythicMobs-Optional-purple)](https://mythicmobs.net)

-Remember back in 2015 when you were running a 1.8.8 server and desperately wanted those fancy CrackShotPlus features everyone was talking about?
-Then serveral years later, you actually tried CSP and realized it's held together by duct tape, prayers, and the tears of innocent developers?
+Remember back in 2015, you were looking for an interesting server, and by chance you discovered one that used Crackshot?
+Wow!
+Amazing!
+It's cool!
+Right?
+Later, you came across a more awesome Crackshot addon - CrackshotPlus, which really surprised you.
+Later, you yourself wanted to set up your own server and had a strong desire to have those cool CrackShotPlus features that everyone was talking about...
+However, a few years later, you actually tried CSP and realized that it was actually not as powerful as you had imagined...Disappointed!

 To be honest, Crackshot is a great plugin.
 I admire its creator.
 However, considering the current situation, its functions are really not satisfactory.
 CrackshotPlus is an extremely outstanding addon.
 Unfortunately, it was also limited by the times.
 If you want to experience more powerful functions, you have to give up the old version 1.8.8.
 But I don't want to do that!

-Yeah.
+The character Vendetta from Overwatch is quite handsome, right?
+Do you want to recreate her moves in Minecraft?
+The "Waterfowl Dance"(「水鳥乱舞」) performed by Malenia in Elden Ring is really cool, don't you think?
+Do you want to have a similar performance?
+Or do you want to try the same design as in Valorant?
+You find that all these designs can only be realized in the higher versions.
+Your companions do not want to update their clients to the new version.
+They simply love versions below 1.9 - texture, atmosphere, feel, or something else...Yeah.
 That's why this exists.

-CSExtensions is my mental breakdown turned into a plugin.
-It adds actual useful features to CrackShot without making you want to throw your computer out the window.
-Well, maybe just a little.
+CSExtensions is the result of my mental breakdown and unrestrained imagination.
+Therefore, it might seem a bit crazy from a code perspective.
+This is perfectly normal because I'm just an amateur coder.
+If you see some algorithm that is so inefficient and confusing, if you get so angry that you want to throw your computer out the window, if you want to jump out of computer screen and give me two loud slaps in the face... then that's exactly what it should be!

 ---